 The term “financial literacy” has gone from irrelevant to a buzzword peppering the national discourse in only a matter of years, and for good reason.
 The United States sank into the worst financial downturn since the Great Depression during that time, largely as a result of the risky lending practices and widespread overleveraging of a populace that had and continues to have very little confidence in its own financial acumen.

-According to the National Foundation for Credit Counseling’s 2009 Financial Literacy Survey, 41% of US adults gave their personal finance knowledge a grade of “C” or worse, and this number has hardly changed since.
-In fact, it’s actually gotten worse.
-Forty-two percent of consumers graded themselves at a “C” level or below in the 2012 version of the survey.
+According to the National Foundation for Credit Counseling’s 2013 Financial Literacy Survey, 40% of US adults gave their personal finance knowledge a grade of “C” or worse, down just 1% from results of the same survey in 2009.

 The future doesn’t appear too bright either.
 The US ranked last in the 2012 Global Financial Literacy Barometer in terms of parents’ opinions of their children’s financial acumen, with 70.5% of survey respondents saying they didn’t think their kids understood the basics of money management.